Herman Cain Dead, Former Presidential Candidate Dies From COVID-19

 “You’re never ready for the kind of news we are grappling with this morning.
 But we have no choice but to seek and find God’s strength and comfort to deal with it,” read the statement.
 “He’s entering the presence of the Savior he’s served as an associate minister at Antioch Baptist Church in Atlanta for, and preparing for his reward.”

-Herman Cain Entered The Hospital In Early July For Treatment Of COVID-19
+Cain Entered The Hospital In Early July For Treatment Of COVID-19

 Cain was hospitalized at an Atlanta-area hospital in early July after contracting the novel coronavirus, USA Today reported.
 He tested positive on June 29, which was nine days after he attended a campaign rally for President Donald Trump in Tulsa, Oklahoma.
 For nearly three weeks, there was no information about his condition, and on July 27, his staff provided details via his Twitter account.
 The update said that the former presidential candidate had shown signs of recovery and that he was still receiving oxygen.
 While it noted his recovery would take some time, the tweet ended on a hopeful note.